skzhou3/MyGenome/README.md

 1. Use scp to transfer trimmed sequence reads from virtual machine to MCC machine.
 Determine optimal k-mer value for genome assembly with Velvet.
 2. Use [Velvet Advisor](https://dna.med.monash.edu.au/~torsten/velvet_advisor/) to get an initial k-mer value suggestion.
-3. Run VelvetOptimiser by steps of 10 to find an approximate optimal k-mer value. ***NOTE:** We use a batch script to run this command.
-This batch file can be found under `SLURM_SCRITPS`.*
+3. Run VelvetOptimiser by steps of 10 to find an approximate optimal k-mer value. ***NOTE:** We use a bash script to run this command.
+This bash file can be found under `SLURM_SCRITPS`.*
 ```
 sbatch velvetoptimiser_noclean.sh Pd8825 61 131 10
 ```